angus6291/COMP2113-Project/README.md

 2. the position of the number on the bingo board will become "X".
 The bingo board wll be shown, and the number will be removed from the vector v.

 If the player has not yet got a 'bingo', 'guessing random number' game will repeat, but the number the player has just guessed will be opted out.
-Similar procedure continues until the player gets a bingo, or until positions of all numbers are marked with a 'tick' or a 'cross'.
+Similar procedure continues until the player gets a bingo, or until positions of all numbers are marked with an 'O' or a 'X'.
 If the player gets a bingo, he/she wins.
 If the player still doesn't get a bingo until all positions are marked with a 'check' or a 'cross', he/she loses.
-After the game is over, the player can press any key to leave (cout << " ").
+If there are only 2 numbers that are still not guessed, the positions the numbers belong will automatically become an "O".
+After the game is over, the player can press 'Q' to quit the main game.

 Disclaimer: The details are subject to change.
 We don't know whether the procedures to realize the idea are simple or not.